Ecoslops was born from one observation: too many hydrocarbon residues from shipping end up being incinerated or, worse still, dumped in the oceans.

 Environmental protection is the foundation on which Ecoslops was built.
 Our CO2 reductions are made upstream in the production process when the business model is being developed and the units designed, bringing hydrocarbon residues into the circular economy.

-Since concern for the environment isin its DNA, Ecoslops constantly endeavors to protect our natural resources and consume water and energy more efficiently.
-Since 2021, the company has also helped to restore biodiversity through the Nature 2050 program.
+Since concern for the environment is in its DNA, Ecoslops constantly endeavors to protect our natural resources and consume water and energy more efficiently.

 The FAPU (Fight Against Plastic Use) plan has led to the removal of all single-use plastic company-wide.